brunettdan/redux-plain-router/README.md

 router.start(store, getSetLocation, listenLocationChange);
 ```

-Inside your react app, create routes and match them to render the correct page
+Inside your react app, create routes and match them to render the appropriate page.

+Docs regarding the pattern syntax can be found here: www.npmjs.com/package/url-pattern
 ```
 import React from 'react'
 import { connect } from 'react-redux'